 WebSocket is a communication protocol over a TCP connection, which provides a point-to-point communication system.
-The basic idea that WebSocket is built upon is socket or one can say that WebSocket protocol is an extension of the socket.
-Standardization of the protocol allowed people to use it, which was very efficient, for transferring the data to and from the server from the browser.
-REST i.e. Representational State Transfer, defines a set of constraints to be utilized for creating web services.
-It is one of the architectural styles, to create REST endpoints using HTTP in a web application.
-RESTful endpoints are being called, which would invoke APIs that too are RESTful in nature and giving an HTTP response.
+The basic idea that WebSocket is built upon is a socket, or one can say that WebSocket protocol is an extension of the socket.
+Standardization of the protocol allowed people to use it, which was very efficient for transferring data to and from the server from the browser.
+REST, i.e. Representational State Transfer, defines a set of constraints to create web services.
+It is one of the architectural styles to create REST endpoints using HTTP in a web application.
+RESTful endpoints are being called, which would invoke APIs that are RESTful in nature and give an HTTP response.

-- WebSocket protocol can overcome hurdles which were put forward by HTTP like it can provide a full-duplex communication.
-This protocol was standardized in 2011 and the relevant WebSocket API is being standardized by W3C.
-At the same time, WebSocket does not compromise with the security system of the web.
+- WebSocket protocol can overcome hurdles that were put forward by HTTP, like it can provide full-duplex communication.
+This protocol was standardized in 2011, and W3C is standardizing the relevant WebSocket API.
+At the same time, WebSocket does not compromise the security system of the web.
 All the WebSocket handshakes can be scrutinized by the browser using embedded developer tools in them.

-- WebSocket represents a standard when it comes to both way communication between client and server.
+- WebSocket represents a standard for both-way communication between client and server.
 Using this approach, a developer can come up with a function that works consistently across all the platforms.
 WebSocket represents a single TCP socket connection, thus eliminating the problem of connection limitation.

 - Communication across domains can be dealt with efficiently within the connection handshake.
-Pusher like services can easily utilize this connection when it comes to supporting real-time platform which is massively scalable in nature and can be used on any website, web, desktop or mobile application efficiently.
-The first time, it was referenced as TCP connection in HTML5 specification.
-All browsers implement the secure version of WebSocket protocol, whether its Firefox, Google chrome etc.
+Pusher-like services can easily utilize this connection to support a real-time platform, which is massively scalable in nature and can be used on any website, web, desktop or mobile application efficiently.
+It was referenced as a TCP connection in HTML5 specification the first time.
+All browsers implement the secure version of WebSocket protocol, whether it’s Firefox, Google chrome etc.

-- Operations with REST are standard, and stateless in nature, which actually makes any system which is RESTful, fast performer, reliable and at the same time, his ability to grow.
-A request would originate from the client with the HTTP verbs i.e. Get, Post, Put, Delete.
-They react to the expected set of operations, receive the data, update the data or can delete the data depending upon the verb.
+- Operations with REST are standard and stateless, making any system RESTful, fast performer, reliable and, at the same time, his ability to grow.
+A request would originate from the client with the HTTP verbs, i.e. Get, Post, Put, Delete.
+They react to the expected set of operations, receive the data, update it, or delete it depending upon the verb.

 - REST can be cited as one of the standard ways of designing the APIs for the request.
 If the interaction from the user on any web application is less frequent, HTTP is suitable in that scenario.
-During the idle time, closed port-socket can save resources.
+During idle time, a closed port socket can save resources.

-- Also, one other feature is statelessness.
-A server does not need to know in which state client is in and same holds true for the client as well.
-This statelessness property can be attained via the usage of resources, rather than command.
-Hence implementation of interfaces become irrelevant since the REST system talks to each other through standard operation on resources.
+- Also one other feature is statelessness.
+A server does not need to know which state the client is in, and the same holds true for the client.
+This statelessness property can be attained via using resources rather than commands.
+Hence implementation of interfaces becomes irrelevant since the REST system talks to each other through standard operation on resources.

 Head to Head Comparison between WebSocket vs REST (Infographics)